Transfer from court to VCAT

-Sometimes parties may commence proceedings in a court rather than at VCAT.
-It is possible to request the matter be stayed and enable to parties to apply at VCAT (s 188 ACL&FTA).
-In exercising this Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit., the court must have regard to the The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs., duration and advantage and disadvantage to the parties.
+Sometimes, parties may commence proceedings in a court rather than at VCAT.
+It is possible to request the matter be stayed and enable to parties to apply to VCAT (s 188 the Australian Consumer Law and Fair Trading Act 2012 (Vic)).
+In exercising this discretion, the court must have regard to the costs, duration and advantage and disadvantage to the parties.
 This cannot be done if the matter has been transferred from VCAT to the court.

 Transfer from VCAT to court

 Similarly, sometimes parties may commence proceedings at VCAT rather than a court.
 It is possible, pursuant to section 77 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (‘VCAT Act‘), for VCAT to strike out a matter if it thinks it can be more appropriately dealt with by another body or court.
 VCAT may do this upon request or at its own initiative (s 77(4) VCAT Act).

 Forum for interstate disputes